DinoLeung/can-pulse/README.md

 ### Integrated high-rate GPS
 Provides GPS data at up to 50 Hz, significantly outperforming typical phone-based GPS (~1 Hz).

+### Notes on RaceChrono BLE API
+This firmware intentionally does not fully follow the RaceChrono DIY BLE CAN device API.
+In particular, it does not honour the requested notify interval in the [CAN-Bus filter allow one PID](https://github.com/aollin/racechrono-ble-diy-device?tab=readme-ov-file#allow-one-pid) message.

+RaceChrono consistently requests a 50 ms interval (20 Hz), which is much lower than the native update rate of many vehicle signals.
+In practice, the app appears to accept updates faster than the requested interval without issue.

+To preserve signal fidelity, this firmware sends CAN frames at or near their native rate instead of throttling them to the requested 20 Hz.

 ## Hardware